-Schmidt & Schmidt offers the legalization services for documents issued in England, Wales, Scotland, Northern Island, Jersey, Guernsey and the Isle of Man by apostille.
+Schmidt & Schmidt covers the full spectrum of legalization services for documents issued in the United Kingdom.

-The apostille is a square stamp in English with the obligatory heading "Apostille" and a reference to the 1961 Hague Convention in French (Convention de La Haye du 5 octobre 1961).
+The apostille in the United Kingdom is a square stamp in English with the obligatory heading "Apostille" and a reference to the 1961 Hague Convention in French (Convention de La Haye du 5 octobre 1961).
 The apostille certificate’s sides will be at least 9 centimeters long.

 Types of documents